sentenz/devops/internal/linter/README.md

 ### 1.3.
 Usage

-clang-tidy is a LibTooling-based tool, and it’s easier to work with if you set up a compile command database for your project (for an example of how to do this see [How To Setup Tooling For LLVM](https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html)).
-You can also specify compilation options on the command line after `--`:
+clang-tidy is a LibTooling-based tool, and it’s easier to work with a setup of a compile command database for the project (for an example of how to do this see [How To Setup Tooling For LLVM](https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html)).
+Also specify compilation options on the command line after `--`:

 ```bash
 clang-tidy test.cpp -- -Imy_project/include -DMY_DEFINES ...